Militants kidnap French family in north Cameroon

 The seven French nationals were abducted in Dabanga about 10 km (six miles) from the Nigerian border near the Waza national park, where they had spent the night in the extreme north of Cameroon, an area where Westerners often go for holidays.

-The parents of the family, which included two boys and two girls as well as another relative, worked for French utility firm GDF Suez GSZ.PA.
+The parents of the family, which included two boys and two girls as well as another relative, worked for French utility firm GDF Suez.

 GDF, which is building a liquefied natural gas project in south Cameroon, confirmed one of its employees and his family had been kidnapped while on holiday.